Skip to main content

 • T cells that do not work properly.

-• An inablility to make immunoglobulins.
+• An inability to make immunoglobulins

 • Very low levels of immunoglobulins in the blood once the mother’s antibodies have disappeared (around a few months of age).

-Depending on the cause of SCID, there are three main treatment options, in addition to specific treatment of infections with appropriate antibiotics:
+Depending on the cause of SCID there are three main treatment options, in addition to specific treatment of infections with appropriate antibiotics.

-Deficiency of adenosine deaminase enzyme (ADA SCID):
+Deficiency of adenosine deaminase enzyme (ADA SCID)

-Missing antibodies or immunoglobulins:
+Missing antibodies or immunoglobulins

-• Can be replaced by immunoglobulin replacement therapy (IRT)
+• Can be replaced by immunoglobulin replacement therapy (IRT).

-T cell disorders:
+T cell disorders

 • Require a haematopoietic stem cell transplant (HSCT) to survive.